cedricbahirwe/cedricbahirwe.github.io/README.md

 ## ✍🏽 TODOs 💻

-- Work on Better Standard Design ( Responsiveness, Colors,
+- Work on Better Standard Design ( Responsiveness, Colors, ...)
-- Build project with Open Source Purpose thinking (Provide a ready to go website which allows more customizations if needed).
+- Build project with Open Source Design thinking (Provide a ready to go website which allows more customizations if needed).
 - Work on SEO ( Search Engine Optimazation ) and Semantic.

 ## 🔐 Future Features: